Jasonnavarro86/My_Awesome_Liri_Bot/README.md

 Just FYI - The KEY files that you see on github are empty (No keys were ever pushed).

-The GIF below is showing the instructions on how to use Liri Bot and that happens when you run:
+The GIF below is showing when you run

-- $ node liri.js
+- $ node liri

+in the command line, instructions on how to use LIRI BOT will be generated.

 ![instructions-gif](https://user-images.githubusercontent.com/28733244/30830115-d48fa3b6-a210-11e7-9b5b-9d297b1e8b68.gif)​